 The most famous example of a spinel being identified as a ruby is a 170-carat bright red spinel named "The Black Prince's Ruby."
 The first known owner of this beautiful stone was Abu Sa'id, the Moorish Prince of Granada, in the 14th century.
 The stone passed through several owners and eventually made its way into the Imperial State Crown of the United Kingdom, where it is mounted immediately above the famous Cullinan II diamond.
 [1, photo]

 The Timur Ruby

-The "Timur Ruby" is a 352.5 carat bright red spinel that is currently in a necklace of The Royal Collection that was made for Queen Victoria in 1853.
+The "Timur Ruby" is a 352.5-carat bright red spinel that is currently in a necklace of The Royal Collection that was made for Queen Victoria in 1853.
 The stone was found in Afghanistan and is inscribed with the names and dates of its owners back to 1612.
 It was part of a group of spinels from the Lahore Treasure presented to Queen Victoria by the East India Company in 1849.
-[2, photo - use the magnify option to see the inscriptions]

 Diagnostic Differences (Spinel, Ruby, Sapphire)

 Today gemologists understand that there are significant differences between spinel and corundum (the mineral of ruby and sapphire).
-The diagnostic differences are summarized below.
+The diagnostic differences are summarized in the chart on this page.
 Optical properties can also be used to distinguish spinel from corundum.